zhenghuatan/rVAD/README.md

 rVAD-fast is 10+ times faster than rVAD while rVAD has superior performance.

+The rVADfast library is available as a python package installable via: pip install rVADfast
+See [rVADfast GitHub page](https://github.com/zhenghuatan/rVADfast) for more details.

 ## Reference VAD for Aurora 2 database:
 The frame-by-frame reference VAD was generated from the clean set of Aurora 2 using forced-alignment speech recognition and has been used as a 'ground truth' for evaluating VAD algorithms.
 Our study shows that forced-alignment ASR performs as well as a human expert labeler for generating VAD references, as detailed in [Comparison of Forced-Alignment Speech Recognition and Humans for Generating Reference VAD](https://www.isca-speech.org/archive/pdfs/interspeech_2015/kraljevski15_interspeech.pdf).
 Here are the generated [reference VAD for the training set](Aurora2TrainSet-ReferenceVAD.zip) and the [reference VAD for the test set](Aurora2TestSet-ReferenceVAD.zip).